-- (1) Proposed site development is to maintain the essential natural characteristics of the site, such as major landforms, natural vegetative and wildlife communities, hydrologic features, scenic qualities and open space that contributes to a sense of place. - (2) Structures are to be adapted to the existing terrain, rather than altering the earth form to create a platformed development site. - (3) Structures located above the crest of hillsides facing the River are to be held back from the crest of the hill to maintain a clear sense of the hillside brow in its natural condition. - (4) Vertical architecture elements are not to be over emphasized in a manner which disrupts the natural silhouette of the hillside.
+(1) Proposed site development is to maintain the essential natural characteristics of the site, such as major landforms, natural vegetative and wildlife communities, hydrologic features, scenic qualities and open space that contributes to a sense of place.

+- (2) Structures are to be adapted to the existing terrain, rather than altering the earth form to create a platformed development site. - (3) Structures located above the crest of hillsides facing the Connecticut River are to be held back from the crest of the hill to maintain a clear sense of the hillside brow in its natural condition. - (4) Vertical architecture elements are not to be over emphasized in a manner which disrupts the natural silhouette of the hillside.
 Structures will be designed so that the slope angle of the roof pitch is generally at or below the angle of the natural hillside or manufactured slope. - (5) Building forms are to be scaled to the particular environmental setting to avoid excessively massive forms that fail to enhance the hillside character.
 Massing of structural elements such as large roof areas are to be broken up to approximate natural slopes. - (6) Roof lines are to relate to the slope and topography.
 Rooftop treatment is to be designed to avoid monotony of materials, forms and colors.
-Dark colored roof treatments, which reduce visual impact of the structure on the landscape, are preferred. - (7) Site design is to preserve the existing natural landscape where possible and include new landscaping which is compatible with existing natural vegetation, the scenic character of the area, and increases visual buffering between the building and the River or its tributaries within the Gateway Conservation Zone. - (8) Development is to be located so as to minimize disturbance of sensitive areas.
+Dark colored roof treatments, which reduce visual impact of the structure on the landscape, are preferred. - (7) Site design is to preserve the existing natural landscape where possible and include new landscaping which is compatible with existing natural vegetation, the scenic character of the area, and increases visual buffering between the building and the Connecticut River or its tributaries within the Gateway Conservation Zone. - (8) Development is to be located so as to minimize disturbance of sensitive areas.
 The smallest practical area of land should be exposed at any one time during development, and the length of exposure should be kept to the shortest practical time.
 Disturbed areas are to be replanted with trees, shrubs and ground cover which are compatible with existing vegetation. - (9) Site grading is to avoid straight and unnatural slope faces.
 Cut and fill slopes are to have curved configurations to reflect as closely as possible the forms and shapes of surrounding topography.
-At intersections of manufactured and natural slopes, abrupt angular intersections are to be avoided and contours are to be curved to blend with the natural slope.
+At intersections of manufactured and natural slopes, abrupt angular intersections are to be avoided and contours are to be curved to blend with the natural slope. - (10) Within the Conservation Zone, lighting of properties including adjacent waters, including site lighting and up-lighting of trees and other site features, the illumination of building facades and other architectural features and the lighting of private residential docks, shall be the minimum necessary for health and safety.
+The purpose of this standard is to minimize the amount of artificial lighting emanating from Conservation Zone properties in a way that may contribute to Light Pollution. - 101J.5 FINDINGS.

-101J.5 FINDINGS.
 A special permit or site plan approval is not to be granted until the local authority has determined that all of the following conditions have been satisfied.